FarsBein/Crossword-Board/README.md

-# Crossword
+# Crossword Board
-This is a crossword game made in python.
-It only displace the possible represntaion of any given list of words in a crossword board.
+This is a crossword board made in python.
+It only displace the possible represntaion of any given list of strings in a crossword board.